 The Board is ultimately responsible for the Corporation's system of internal control.
-It ensures through the Audit Committee that appropriate policies on internal control are in place, and through this Committee seeks assurance that enables it to satisfy itself that the system is functioning effectively and is effective in managing risks in the manner which they are approved.
-Members have continued to review the effectiveness of the Corporation's system of internal control through the Audit Committee, including operational and compliance controls, risk management and the Corporation's internal control arrangements.
-These reviews have included an assessment of internal control and, in particular, internal financial control, by the internal audit function; management assurance of the maintenance of control; and reports from the external auditor on matters identified during the course of statutory audit work.
+It ensures through the Audit Committee that appropriate policies on internal control are in place and through this Committee seeks assurance that enables it to satisfy itself that the system is functioning effectively, and that the system of internal control is effective in managing risks in the manner which they are approved.
+Members are required to review the effectiveness of the Corporation's system of internal controls through the Audit Committee, including operational and compliance controls, risk management and the Corporation's internal control arrangements, and to consider and take appropriate action in respect of reports received from the external auditor on matters identified during the course of statutory audit work.

 The Corporation views the careful management of risk as a key management activity.
 Managing business risk to deliver opportunities is a key element of all activities.
 This is done using a simple and flexible framework that provides a consistent and sustained way of implementing the Corporation's values.
-These business risks, which may be strategic, operational or reputation-related, are made known to Members.
+These business risks, which may be strategic, operational, or reputation-related, are made known to Members.
 The business context determines in each situation the level of acceptable risk and controls.